top of page

 • Do not chew gum or suck of hard candies during this 8 hr period (these stimulate stomach secretions that can make surgery unsafe).

-• No alcohol the night before surgery.
+• No alcohol/smoking the night before surgery.

 • Take your regularly prescribed meds with a sip of water (anti-depressants, blood pressure meds, anti-anxiety meds, thyroid meds, etc) unless otherwise instructed.